mrprestegaard/2026-March-Madness-ML/README.md

 The goal was to test whether a data-driven approach could outperform intuition in a real bracket challenge.
 Using engineered team-strength and matchup features, I trained and evaluated multiple models to predict head-to-head game outcomes.
 The final model helped power a winning office March Madness bracket.

+## Why This Project Matters

+This project demonstrates:
+- End-to-end machine learning workflow
+- Feature engineering on real-world data
+- Model selection and evaluation
+- Applying ML to a real decision-making problem
+-
 ---

 ## Project Objective